eigerco/solana-axelar/README.md

 ### EVM Smart Contracts
 - [**Axelar Memo**](evm-contracts/src/AxelarMemo.sol): A counterpart of the `axelar-solana-memo` program that acts a an example program used to send GMP messages back and forth Solana.
-- [**Axelar Solana Multi Call**](evm-contracts/src/AxelarSolanaMultiCall.sol): An example contract used to showcase how to compose multicall payloads for Solana
+- [**Axelar Solana Multi Call**](evm-contracts/src/AxelarSolanaMultiCall.sol): An example contract used to showcase how to compose multicall payloads for Solana.
 - [**Solana Gateway Payload**](evm-contracts/src/ExampleEncoder.sol): A Solditiy library that can create Solana-specific GMP payloads.